kanitaki/post-install-script/README.md

    -#cd post-install-script && sudo ./PostInstallOne.sh

+ 10) Reboot

- 10) After the reboot, run the second script:
+ 11) After the reboot, run the second script:

    -#cd post-install-script && sudo ./PostInstallTwo.sh

- 11) Edit the /etc/default/grub file as noted in guide provided by asus-linux.org:
+ 12) Edit the /etc/default/grub file as noted in guide provided by asus-linux.org:

  "Edit the file to look like below.
 Note that if disk encryption was enabled during installation, there will be additional configuration text in the GRUB_CMDLINE_LINUX line that must be preserved.